 All International Studies majors must demonstrate a proficiency in a language other than English.
-Although we recommend that you fulfill your language requirement with a language from the geographic region that you use to fulfill your regional specialization, it is not required that you do so.
+Although we recommend that students fulfill their language requirement with a language from the geographic region that they will use to fulfill their Zone of Expertise, it is not required.

-There are several ways to fulfill this requirement.
+There are several ways to fulfill the language requirement.

 - Successful completion of an upper division course (3000 or above) taught in a foreign language at the university level.

 - Successful completion of courses from semester-long Study Abroad program when the courses are taught in a language other than English with a grade of “C” or better.

 - Completion of high school in a language other than English.